WRAL (FM): Adult contemporary

-WRAL-FM switched its format to adult contemporary music in the early 1970s, branding itself as "WRAL-Stereo 101" and later "WRAL-FM 101.5."
-The format continues to this day, though at one point the station leaned toward Hot AC.
+WRAL-FM switched its format to adult contemporary in the early 1970s, branding itself as "WRAL-Stereo 101" and later "WRAL-FM 101.5".
+The format continues to this day, though at one point the station leaned toward hot AC.
 The "-FM" suffix was dropped from the call sign on October 1, 1974.
 Famous Bob Inskeep (FBI) started as morning host in 1975.
 The show included news and information as well as the puppet Zoot, mailman Mr. Snailspace and tax consultant H.R.
 Blockhead.

 A new, taller tower was built in 1977 near Auburn, with an ERP of 100,000 Watts.
 On December 10, 1989, an early morning winter ice storm caused the tower it shared with WRAL-TV near Auburn, North Carolina, to collapse, along with a separate tower for WPTF-TV (now WRDC).
 The station moved its transmission signal to WPTF's former tower near Apex until a new tower was built at the same site the following year.
 With the new tower, the station had an effective radiated power of 96,000 watts to conform to FCC standards, since its antenna was situated farther up the tower than before.
 Even with the power reduction, the station still has one of the largest coverage areas of any station in North Carolina.
 It provides at least secondary coverage as far west as Asheboro, as far east as Greenville, as far south as Elizabethtown and as far north as the Virginia-North Carolina border.

 HD Radio

 On December 20, 2002, the station became the first licensed commercial radio station on the East Coast to broadcast using HD Radio technology.
 WRAL-HD1 simulcast the analog signal, while WRAL-HD2 offered a more modern-leaning playlist.
-On Monday, June 27, 2005, WRAL became the first commercial station in North Carolina and only the second commercial station in the nation (WUSN in Chicago was the first) to utilize the "multicasting" capabilities of HD Radio technology to broadcast multiple digital channels.
+On Monday, June 27, 2005, WRAL became the first commercial station in North Carolina and only the second commercial station in the nation (WUSN in Chicago was the first) to use the "multicasting" capabilities of HD Radio technology to broadcast multiple digital channels.